shivam-ajmera/Instagram-AR-filter/README.md

 We mainly used the Spark AR studio and Photoshop/ Video editing tools to build this augmented reality-based filter.

 ## Challenges we ran into
-It was our first time using Spark AR studio and visualizing a 3 Dimensional interface.
+It was our first time using Spark AR studio and working on a 3 Dimensional interface.
 We slowly understood the power of Augmented Reality and its simple but practical applications in today's world.

 ## Accomplishments that we're proud of
 We were able to complete this project that could successfully (and hopefully) be launched, within simply 24 hours.